laurivel/de_id-FDA-f0-formants/README.md

 # de_id-FDA-f0-formants
-This repository contains R and Praat scripts used in the paper "Improving speaker de-identification with functional data analysis of f0 trajectories".
+This repository contains R and Praat scripts used in the paper "Improving speaker de-identification with functional data analysis of f0 trajectories" (Tavi, Kinnunen and Gonzalez-Hautamäki, 2021).

-These scripts perform fda for chosen speech signals and de-identify them using fda-based pitch manipulation and simple formant shifts.
+The scripts perform functional data analysis for chosen speech signals and de-identify them using fda-based pitch manipulation and simple formant shifts.
 The following steps are required to perform de-identification:

-1) Collect f0 trajectories using a Praat script
+1) Collect f0 trajectories using XXX.
+The f0 trajectories must ne collected from de-identified and modelling signals.
-2) Adjust and run R scripts () in order to create fCPAs and collect coefficients for manipulated f0 trajectories
+2) Adjust and run XXX in order to create fCPAs and collect coefficients for manipulated f0 trajectories.
+The type of modelling signals will affect the quality of de-identified signals.
-3) Manipulate f0 trajectories using Praat script
+3) Manipulate f0 trajectories using XXX.
-4) Finally, modify formants using Praat script
+4) Finally, modify formants using XXX.
+You can try different coefficients for the amount of formant shift.

+For further details, please see the paper (Tavi, Kinnunen and Gonzalez-Hautamäki, 2021).

 To complete above steps, the following plug-ins/libraries are required: